wanto-production/astro-portofolio/src/content/blog/endevouros.md

 title: "Why I Stopped Distro Hopping and Chose EndeavourOS"
 date: "2025-06-29"
 description: "My journey through countless Linux distros until I found peace with EndeavourOS."
-tags: [Linux, Journey, Tech]
+tags: [Linux, DistroHopping, EndeavourOS, RollingRelease]
 thumbnail: "/blog/endeavouros.png"
 ---

 I used to distro hop.
 A lot.

-From Ubuntu to Fedora, Arch, Garuda, CachyOS, and more — I was constantly chasing the “perfect distro”.
+From Ubuntu to Fedora, Debian,Kde neon, and more — I was constantly chasing the “perfect distro”.
 Sometimes it was for performance, sometimes for aesthetics, but most of the time, I didn’t even know what I was looking for.

 Until I realized the one thing that actually mattered to me:
 **rolling release**.